eesyuen09/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The student does not exist in the address book.
+The provided student ID does not match any existing student.
   * 1a1.
-AddressBook shows an error message.
+Tuto shows an error message.
     Use case ends.
 * 1b.
-Missing required parameters (s/STUDENT_ID, d/DATE, n/PERFORMANCE_NOTE).
+The command format is invalid.
   * 1b1.
-AddressBook shows an error message.
+Tuto shows an error message with the correct usage format.
     Use case ends.
 * 1c.
-The student ID is in an invalid format.
+Performance note exceeds character limit.
   * 1c1.
-AddressBook shows an error message.
+Tuto shows an error message indicating character limit.
     Use case ends.
 * 1d.
-The date is in invalid format.
+A performance note for the student on the given date already exists.
   * 1d1.
-AddressBook shows an error message.
-    Use case ends.
-* 1e.
-Performance note exceeds character limit.
-  * 1e1.
-AddressBook shows an error message.
-    Use case ends.
-* 1f.
-A performance note for the student on the given date already exists.
-  * 1f1.
-AddressBook shows an error message.
+Tuto shows an error message.
     Use case ends.

 **Use case: View performance notes of a student**